davidstavin/osticket-prereqs/README.md

 ## Step 3: Enable IIS with CGI

 Before proceeding with dependency installation, IIS for Windows needs to be enabled.
-This will allow us to run osTicket as a Webserver.
+This will allow osTicket to run as a Webserver.

 Within the Remote VM, Press `Windows + R` then type `optionalfeatures`. and hit `Ctrl + Shift + Enter` to run the program with Adminstrator Privileges.
 *Alternatively*, use the Windows Start Menu, search for `Turn Windows features on or off`, right-click and press "Run as Adminstrator"